reactjs/react-docgen/.changeset/nine-vans-bow.md

 'react-docgen': minor
 ---

-Support resolving of destructurings in `resolveToValue`
+Support resolving of destructuring in `resolveToValue`